UEABIO/data-sci-v1/docs/01-data.md

 * `palmerpenguins` - is a good example of a data-heavy package, it contains no functions, but instead datasets that we can use.

 <div class="warning">
-<p>A common source of errors is to call a function that is part of a package but forgetting to load the package.
-If R says something like <code>Error in "function-name": could not find</code> then most likely the function was misspelled or the package containing the function hasn't been loaded.</p>
+<p>A common source of errors is to call a function that is part of a package but forgetting to load the package.</p>
+<p>If R says something like <code>Error in "function-name": could not find</code> then most likely the function was misspelled or the package containing the function hasn't been loaded.</p>
 </div>

 ## My first data visualisation